yogevhadad83/byom-api/README.md

 { "ok": true, "reply": "...assistant text...", "meta": { "modelId": "gpt-4o-mini" } }
 ```

-Provider configs are stored only in memory with a 24h TTL and purged about every 10 minutes.
+Provider configs are persisted per-user in Supabase and mirrored in-memory with a 24h TTL for legacy fallback.
 This is for POC usage only.

 ## Error behavior
 Quota/rate-limit errors are normalized to: